-The number of people detained for ‘immigration purposes’ (by which, what is usually meant is asylum seekers or others detained to facilitate their removal, process asylum/immigration claims or to establish their identity) in the UK has increased massively since the powers to detain were introduced in the 1970s.
-According to the Migration Observatory, approximately 30,400 people were detained for immigration purposes in the UK in 2013, the majority of whom were asylum seekers.
-Comparatively, 188 people were detained in 1975.
-Despite continued pressures from a cross-party group of parliamentarians and activists, there remains no statutory time limit on how long a person can be detained, meaning that many people are held for years.
+The number of people in the UK detained for ‘immigration purposes’ (by which, what is usually meant is asylum seekers or others detained to facilitate their removal, process asylum/immigration claims or to establish their identity) – in holding or detention centres and prisons – has increased massively since the powers to detain were introduced in the 1970s.

 An individual subject to immigration control can be deported if the Secretary of State deems their removal from the country ‘conducive to the public good’, or when recommended by a court.
 An individual can be removed if they have violated the conditions of their leave to remain, have violated visa conditions, or have entered the country without permission.
 An individual can be classed as voluntarily departing the country if enforcement proceedings have been instigated but s/he arranges to leave the country themselves (in conjunction, or not, with one of various ‘voluntary return’ schemes)